 It is important that operators and production managers understand the key HACCP principles and most importantly the difference between a HACCP Control Point, a HACCP Critical Control Point and a Quality Control Point.
 Most importantly, your staff need to know where the CCPs are in your processes and what to do if a product does not pass the critical control point.

-Click on a Food Safety Standard to find out how to achieve it
+Click on a Customer or GFSI Standard to find out how QMS Audits can help you to achieve and maintain certification with a simple, streamlined system.